Coffee4Head/coffee4head.github.io/index.md

 # About Me

 <img src="images/profile.jpg" class="floatpic" width="360" height="540">

 Here is **Yang Adrian Liu (柳扬)**.

-I am a senior undergrad majoring in **EECS** at Fuzhou University and Maynooth University (Combined degrees).
-Currently, I serve as a research assistant at the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Dr. Meng Yuan](https://www.researchgate.net/profile/Meng-Yuan-4).
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/)'s team at Cambridge University.
-Recently, I have been selected as an **AAAI UC Scholar**.
-I will be attending AAAI-24 in Vancouver, please feel free to chat with me.
+I am a second year M.E. student majoring in **Electronics Science and Technology** in the School of Microelectronics at **Fudan University**.
+Currently, I serve as a research assistant at the State Key Laboratory of ASIC and System, advised by [Prof. Jun Yu](https://sme.fudan.edu.cn/60/5e/c31157a352350/page.htm) and [Prof. Kun Wang](http://eda.ee.ucla.edu/people/kun-wang/index.html).

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *yang_liu22@m.fudan.edu.cn*

 ## Academic Background

 **<font color='red'>[Highlight]</font> I am looking for PhD to start in 2025 Fall.
 Contact me if you have any leads!**

-- **Sep 2020 - June 2024:** Fuzhou University (BEng)
-- **Sep 2020 - June 2024:** Maynooth University (BSc)
-- **June 2022 - Nov 2022:** Cambridge University (Exchange)
+- **Sep.
+2022 - June 2025 (expected):** Fudan University, Shanghai (Master of Engineering)
+- **Sep.
+2018 - June 2022:** Fudan University, Shanghai (Bachelor of Engineering)

-Expect to apply for a one-year MPhil program and will graduate in Sep 2025.
+Expect to apply for a **Summer Research/Intern** program in 2024 and will graduate in June 2025.
 Looking for PhD position after that.

 <br>